 #2 Always Max Out Retirement Accounts

 This rule is a commitment we actually wrote into our Investing Personal Statement.
-Ever since residency I have been a student of retirement accounts.
-Eventually, I was asked to write the chapter on IRAs for The Bogleheads Guide To Retirement.
-I've learned all about them and am well aware of their massive benefits.
+Ever since residency, I have been a student of retirement accounts.
+Eventually, I was asked to write the chapter on IRAs for The Bogleheads Guide to Retirement.
+I've learned all about them, and I am well aware of their massive benefits.
 But aside from the tax and asset protection benefits, a commitment to always max them out forces one to do a couple of things.
 First, you have to prioritize retirement savings, delaying the purchase of other items.
 Retirement savings contributions have deadlines that must be met, but that new car does not.
 Second, you pay a lot less in taxes, money which then goes toward building further wealth.

 #3 Own Stuff

 Owning stuff also reduces cash flow issues.
 If you have a rent payment, mortgage payment, or a car payment, you've got to generate the (after-tax) income to make those payments.
 That money cannot be going toward building wealth.

-When we look at investments, we prefer investments that allow us to own businesses-i.e. stocks and real estate, rather than investments that promise a more limited, fixed return such as bonds or insurance policies.
+When we look at investments, we prefer investments that allow us to own businesses (i.e., stocks and real estate) rather than investments that promise a more limited, fixed return such as bonds or insurance policies.
 Those who wish to become wealthy need to be reasonably aggressive in their investments.
 A lifetime investing program consisting of CDs and whole life insurance better be coupled with a great income and a high savings rate if you hope for it to succeed.

 #4 Start Giving It Away Now

-A “stewardship mentality”—where you view the money as belonging to God, society, or your family, changes your world view such that you manage your money better and curb your desire to spend on yourself.
-The more people you help, the richer you seem to be, not necessarily because you earn more money, but because you spend less.
+A “stewardship mentality”—where you view the money as belonging to God, society, or your family—changes your worldview such that you manage your money better and curb your desire to spend on yourself.
+The more people you help, the richer you seem to be—not necessarily because you earn more money, but because you spend less.
 The act of becoming more charitable also makes you a better person that other people want to be around.
-When they want to be around you, they are more likely to want to do business with you and your business does better.
-You are also happier (from serving others) and thus need less “spending therapy” in a quest for happiness.
+When they want to be around you, they are more likely to want to do business with you, and your business does better.
+You are also happier (from serving others), and thus, you need less “spending therapy” in a quest for happiness.